bneil7/bneil7/README.md

 - 🔭 I’m currently working on ... front-end for [Human Rights First](https://www.humanrightsfirst.org/)
 - 🌱 I’m currently learning ... full stack web development (focusing on ReactJS, specifically)
 - 👯 I’m looking to collaborate on ... something cool!
-- 💬 Ask me about ... anything
+- 💬 Ask me about ... anything (really, anything)
 - 📫 How to reach me: ... [email](mailto:bgn4@nau.edu) or [LinkedIn](https://www.linkedin.com/in/brandon-g-neil/)
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I have scuba dived in every major ocean on the planet 🤿